[This article first appeared here in March 2019. It has been revised and expanded.]

 This becomes an even bigger challenge since you're not going to haul wheelbarrows full of old soil, plants, tree trimmings and the like in the back of your family car!
 You could rent a truck, but this often becomes much more expensive than you initially believe once you add the fees for mileage and the insurance costs to the actual rental fee.

 And, if transportation for your junk hauling were not problematic enough, you still have to do all the work yourself.
 This can be both exhausting and dangerous depending on how much debris you have and what it consists of.
 Nobody likes hauling large chunks of broken concrete, for example!

 As we've described here, yard waste can obviously come in many forms.
 Winter storms can leave tree branches strewn across your yard.
 Old sheds or other structures might be falling apart from age or neglect.
 Your new spring gardening or landscaping project ends up leaving piles of dirt and debris everywhere.

 Or it may simply be a large amount of junk and clutter in your yard that you haven’t had time to clean up.

 Whatever it is, there's a great option for disposing of your yard waste that doesn't involve you doing any of it!

 Junk King provides an efficient, safe and eco-friendly yard waste removal service so you don’t need to worry about the pick up or disposal of your yard debris.
 Our experienced debris removal team will break down and haul off any types of yard waste you have.
 Unlike the backseat of your car, our junk removal trucks are made to handle those dirty yard debris items.

-Our professional and insured yard waste removal team will show up at your home or office, and we’ll call 15 minutes before we arrive on site.
-Once there we’ll give you a free estimate based on how much room your junk takes up in our truck.
-You just point, and we haul the debris into our junk removal trucks, with no hidden fees.
+Our professional and insured yard waste removal team will show up at your home or office, and we’ll call 15 to 30 minutes before we arrive on site.
+And once we're there we’ll give you a free estimate based on how much room your junk takes up in our truck.
+You just point, and we haul the debris into our junk removal trucks - and all with no hidden fees!